hashicorp/terraform-provider-azurerm/website/docs/r/redhatopenshift_cluster.html.markdown

 ## Example Usage

 This example provisions a basic Azure Red Hat Openshift Cluster.
+Other examples of the `azurerm_redhatopenshift_cluster` resource can be found in [the `./examples/redhatopenshift` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/kubernetes)

 ```hcl
 resource "azurerm_resource_group" "example" {